Pete’s Gear: Fender Telecasters

 Ca. June 1966, with Fender Telecaster awaiting its finale fate next to the Marshall 8x12 stacks.

-In July 1966, two Marshall 8x12 cabinets (topped by Marshall JTM45 100 Tremolo amps) being impaled by a Fender Telecaster fitted with a non-Fender rosewood neck (Danelectro coke-bottle style?).
+In July 1966, 6th National Jazz and Blues Festival, Windsor, two Marshall 8x12 cabinets (topped by Marshall JTM45 100 Tremolo amps) being impaled by a Fender Telecaster fitted with a non-Fender rosewood neck.
 Fuzz pedal is Tone Bender.

 Ca. 1967, with a Fender Telecaster fitted with a Stratocaster neck.